lune-org/docs/src/content/docs/api-reference/stdio.md

 stdio.write("All on the same line") stdio.ewrite("\nAnd some error text, too")

+-- Reading a single line from stdin local line = stdio.readLine()

 -- Reading the entire input from stdin local input = stdio.readToEnd()
 ```